Please report any problems with this page to the

 With nothing evidential to support your belief, it must be a very hollow one, indeed.
 I hope you are not one who will claim that he'll never change his beliefs even if they are shown to be wrong.

 (R) Well actually, no, it's not hollow at all.
-But if it were, it could hardly be any more hollow than your own, also without any evidence in support.
+But if it were, it could hardly be any more hollow than your own, also without any

 (MB) Again, this is incorrect for reasons previously stated.